sbyrnes321/numericalunits/README.rst

   if you are going to use any version of ``reset_units()``, make sure you do it before any dimensionful variable is defined in any module.

+* If you have a quantity you want to plot, store, pass between different parallel processes, etc., make sure you first express it in a known unit.
+  (e.g. "energy expressed in joules" can be passed between processses, but "energy" cannot.)
+For parallel processing in particular, see `README appendix <https://github.com/sbyrnes321/numericalunits/blob/master/README_appendix.rst>`_ for different ways of using the package, with example code.

 * There are very rare, strange cases where the final answer does not seem to randomly vary even though there was a dimensional-analysis violation: For example, the expression ``(1 + 1e-50 * cm / atm)`` fails dimensional